kaBuki44/WP-2/README.md

 # WP-2
-A basic user data form implemented using HTML,CSS JavaScript.
+A basic user data form implemented using HTML,CSS and JavaScript.